 - Elderly family members, or those with limited mobility.
 Bending over the toilet and reaching for the toilet handle may be difficult for family members with limited mobility.
-An automatic toilet flusher can make using the bathroom a little bit easier.
+A hands free toilet flusher can make using the bathroom a little bit easier.

 - Toilet trained cats.
 Is your cat toilet trained?
 I bet she can’t flush the toilet though! 🙂 Installing an automatic flusher will mean that she can use the toilet all day and you won’t have to come home to a smelly toilet.
 Once she gets used to it she’ll be a fully toilet trained kitty.

 How Do Automatic Toilet Flushers Work?

 While it may seem like magic that the toilet can sense when you leave and then flush the toilet, it’s actually science.

 LOL!
 My favorite Anchorman quote; but really, it is science that brings us this hands-free convenience.

 The sensor contains an infrared LED projector and detector that can ‘sense’ when a person is there or not.
 A microchip controls the LED projector emitting infrared beams at regular intervals.
 Most often the light is not reflected back and so nothing happens.
 When someone sits down though, the infrared beam is reflected back quickly so the sensor ‘knows’ that someone is there.
 It is when the person leaves and that beam is not reflected back again that the sensor activates the flushing mechanism to flush the toilet.